kirbyt/CustomModalView/README.md

 How to Use
 ----------

-Your view controller must inherit from `WPSModalViewController` to display the view as a custom modal view.
+Your view controller must inherit from `WPSModalViewController` to display as a custom modal view.

 Use the `edgeInsets` property on `WPSModalViewController` to control the edge insets for the modal view.
 The default edge insets is `(8, 8, 8, 8)`.

+To display the modal view, import the category file `UIViewController+WPSKit.h` and call the category method `-wps_presentModalViewController:completion:`.
+To dismiss the modal view, call the category method `-wps_dismissModalViewControllerWithCompletion:`.

 Known Issues
 ============